Generic Name: Risperidone Injection (ris PER i done)

 - Low white blood cell counts have happened with drugs like this one.
 This may lead to a higher chance of getting an infection.
 Deadly infections have rarely happened.
 Tell your doctor if you have ever had a low white blood cell count.
 Call your doctor right away if you have signs of infection like fever, chills, or sore throat.
 Talk with your doctor.

 - Some people who take risperidone injection may get a very bad muscle problem called tardive dyskinesia.
-This muscle problem may not go away even if this medicine is stopped.
+This muscle problem may not go away even if risperidone injection is stopped.
 Sometimes, signs may lessen or go away over time after risperidone injection is stopped.
 The risk of tardive dyskinesia may be greater in people with diabetes and in older adults, especially older women.
-The risk is also greater the longer you take this medicine or with higher doses.
+The risk is also greater the longer you take risperidone injection or with higher doses.
 Muscle problems may also occur after short-term use with low doses.
 Call your doctor right away if you have trouble controlling body movements or if you have muscle problems with your tongue, face, mouth, or jaw like tongue sticking out, puffing cheeks, mouth puckering, or chewing.

 - Older adults with dementia taking drugs like this one have had a higher number of strokes.
 Sometimes these strokes have been deadly.
 This drug is not approved to treat mental problems caused by dementia.
 Talk with your doctor.